Mirakle: Reception

 In a review for AllMusic, Sean Westergaard wrote: "No one compromises their individual sound or strengths, but each is a good enough listener and improviser to make things happen as a group.
 Weston and Tacuma lay it down super funky, while Derek Bailey does his thing over the top, and it works!
 Who says the avant-garde can't be a rocking good time?"

 The authors of The Penguin Guide to Jazz Recordings called the album "wallopingly unexpected," and stated that Bailey "refuses to hook his usual claim on radical freedom on to fixed energy lines.
 The guitarist skates ahead of his companions, often playing with flashing speed, but equally often delivering sounds that have no reference to context."

 Mark Corroto of All About Jazz commented: "this record is a great portal to Bailey’s music...
 His anti-groove, anti-swing, anti-harmonies persist, but are they influenced by or do they influence the funk?
 The answer is both."

 Author Todd S. Jenkins remarked: "The guitarist is still his own man but has a ton of fun with the rhythmists' mighty grooves.
 Perhaps this serves as another confirmation of the harmolodic concept's universality as preached by [Ornette] Coleman."

-A reviewer for High Fidelity News and Record Review called the line-up "a shock," and wrote: "Bailey improvises with vehemence and raw passion, upsetting a funk that is designed to thrive on upset...
+Ben Watson, writing for High Fidelity News and Record Review called the line-up "a shock," and wrote: "Bailey improvises with vehemence and raw passion, upsetting a funk that is designed to thrive on upset...
 Who says No Wave hasn't a future?
 Hey, Derek, let's funk!"

 Writing for Something Else!, Mark Saleski stated: "I'd be the first person to admit that this recording is not for everyone.
 Derek Bailey's guitar style... still requires some time to 'get.'
 In fact, you may never 'get' it.
 If you do though, a whole new musical landscape will open up for further exploration."

 The editors of The Wire included the album in their year-end "Rewind" listing the year's top recordings.